Photometry

 in the new window - This opens a Web browser page with data on the selected star.

-Here, for learning purposes, I didn’t push the analysis as far as finding stable stars in the image, and took 3 random stars.
+Here, for learning purposes, I didn’t push the analysis as far as finding stable stars in the image, and took 4 random stars.
 The variable star is variable enough for a probable good result any way.
 When choosing the reference stars, it is also a good idea to select stars whose brightness is alike the variable’s, that are not too far from it, especially if flat field correction is not done (it should be mandatory for this kind of analysis), and not on the borders of images in case there is some shift between them.
-After having selected each reference star, run the Three reference stars have been chosen in the image.
-Light curve of PSF for the Sequence
+After choosing the reference stars, run the sequence photometric analysis on each star.